 Grass pollen in the air is a significant cause of hay fever.
 Pollen levels are the highest in late spring and early summer.
 The good news is pollen counts are published daily during hay fever season, allowing people affected by the condition to take precautions.

 In the following, we’ll look at:

-Pollen can trigger an allergic reaction, making your immune system think it’s under attack.
-Your nasal cavity becomes inflamed and your body creates more mucus.
+Your immune system thinks it’s under attack.
+Nasal cavities become inflamed, causing your body to create more mucus.
 This is in an attempt to flush out the irritating particles.

 Hay fever lasts as long as there are enough pollen and other allergens in the air to cause an allergic reaction.
 Once Melbourne’s hay fever season finishes, usually by January, most people find their symptoms disappear.